-ENTERING CALIFORNIA

-There is no better way of entering California than via the Union Pacific, and this is a thrilling and unforgettable experience, no matter whether you come in on the beautiful new Streamliner, "City of Los Angeles," the luxurious Los Angeles Limited, or The Challenger, all of which arrive in the morning.
-The same is true if you use the Pacific Limited arriving in the evening.
+ENTERING CALIFORNIA...
+One very good way of entering California is from the south via the Union Pacific, and this is a thrilling and unforgettable experience, no matter whether you come in on one of the beautiful new Streamliners, "City of Los Angeles," the luxurious Los Angeles Limited, or The Challenger, in the early morning or on the Pacific Limited in the evening.